hmans/miniplex/packages/miniplex/README.md

 We've directly added a `position` component to the entity.
 If you're using TypeScript, the component values here will be type-checked against the type you provided to the `World` constructor.

-> **Note** Adding the entity will make it known to the world and all relevant archetypes, but it will not change the entity object itself in any way.
+> **Note** Adding the entity will make it known to the world and all relevant queries, but it will not change the entity object itself in any way.
 In Miniplex, entities can _live in multiple worlds at the same time_!

 ### Adding Components